is a fighting game

 , causing a small group of unaffiliated Psychiccers to form a resistance against them known as Anti-NOA so that they can oppose NOA's extreme ways.
 Of course, there are some fighters who are not affiliated with the two groups, yet they still hunt down the Psychiccers, claiming them to be a dangerous threat to the world.Psychic Force

 was then followed by an arcade sequel called Psychic Force 2012

 , which was ported to the Dreamcast

 and later got a PlayStation

 port titled Psychic Force 2

 .
 The story takes place two years later after the first Psychic Force

-, whereas Wong broke away from Keith and formed his own group called The Army, whose ambitions are far more extreme than NOA (now called Neo NOA).
-Three characters: Sonia, Brad, and Genma were removed from the roster but received their own successors.
+, whereas Richard Wong broke away from Keith and formed his own Psychiccer organization called The Army, whose ambitions are far more extreme than NOA (now called Neo NOA).
+Three characters: Sonia, Brad, and Genma were removed from the roster but had received their own successors.
 The three of them would eventually be brought back in Psychic Force 2

 as exclusive characters to that specific title.
 The sequel itself would also sport out a brand new cast of characters with some returning ones.
 Both games saw a re-release on PlayStation 2